linchpiner/cgroup-memory-manager/README.md

 This program periodically scans all the child cgroups of the specified parent cgroup and analyzes memory consumption using control file `memory.stat` of the cgroup memory resource controller.
-When cgroup cache usage is higher than the specified threshold, it triggers a forced page reclaim via control file `memory.force_empty`, but not more often than once in the specified time frmae.
+When cgroup cache usage is higher than the specified threshold, it triggers a forced page reclaim via control file `memory.force_empty`, but not more often than once in the specified time frame.

 # Why do you need it?